 - The historical center of Caminha

 - Many beautiful traditional Portuguese churches and chapels.
-I think I saw more than 10 of them on the way from Caminha to Valença basically every town or village along the route has one.
+I think I saw more than 10 of them on the way from Caminha to Valença every town or village along the route has one.

 - The beautiful forest walk between 7 km – and 9 km.